 These diverse applications highlight the flexibility and environmental benefits of biodegradable packaging, making it an essential component in modern sustainability strategies across industries.

-Despite its advantages, biodegradable packaging has certain limitations:
+Despite its advantages, biodegradable packaging has certain limitations, discussed below:

 What Are Some Real-World Applications of Biodegradable Packaging?